Apostille USA

 Federal Apostille Processing Time

 Federal apostilles are processed through the U.S. Department of State and generally take longer than state apostilles.
+Understanding how long does an apostille take for federal documents is important for planning.

 Federal documents must follow the federal apostille process.